 There are no side effects for triple marker screen tests.
 You may experience slight discomfort due to the needle used to take blood, but that fades quickly.

 A triple marker screen test can indicate potential complications with a pregnancy, as well as the presence of multiple fetuses.
 This helps parents prepare for birth.
 If all the test results are normal, parents know that they are less likely to have a child with a genetic disorder.

 The results of the triple marker screen test show the likelihood of an infant having a genetic disorder such as Down syndrome or spina bifida.
-Test results are not infallible.
+Test results aren’t infallible.
 They merely show a probability, and may be an indication for additional testing.

 Doctors often consider several other factors that can affect the test results.
 These include:

 - her ethnicity

 - how far along the she is in her pregnancy